Copyright © 2014 W3C® (MIT, ERCIM, Keio, Beihang), All Rights Reserved. W3C liability, trademark and document use rules apply.

 automatically, the page may call joinSession(url,

-, which returns a Promise
+presentationId), which returns a Promise that

-resolves to an existing PresentationSession
+resolves to an existing PresentationSession if one exists

-that is presenting the same url
+that is presenting the same url with the same

-as was passed originally into
+presentationId as was passed originally into

-.
+startSession.
 The opening browsing context can

 then communicate with the presentation as if the user had manually

-connected to it via startSession
+connected to it via startSession.

-At the time joinSession(url, presentationId)
+At the time joinSession(url, presentationId) is called, if

-the browser is not aware of any PresentationSession
+the browser is not aware of any PresentationSession with a

-matching url
+matching url and presentationId, the

-should remain unresolved.
+Promise should remain unresolved.
 The browser may become

 aware of such a session at a later time (for example, by switching to a